MEET THE TEAM

 PTAC Consultant: Central Region

-Debbie Pierson, M.P.A., will provide primary PASRR consultation to the states in the Southern CMS Region.
-Ms. Pierson is a partner and co-founder of Sage Squirrel Consulting, LLC.
+Debbie Pierson serves as a HCBS TA Subject Matter Expert on the TA for HCBS & PASRR Programs Contract administered by the Centers for Medicare and Medicaid Services.
+She will provide primary PASRR consultation to the states in the Southern CMS Region.
 During her 15 years in Indiana’s aging network, Debbie has worked on both state and local HCBS service delivery systems.
 She is an operational specialist combining a common sense approach to optimizing business processes and leveraging technology with Medicaid knowledge to create improved business and participant outcomes.
 While with the Indiana Division of Aging as Deputy Director, Debbie oversaw Older Americans Act programming, state funded HCBS programming, two 1915(c) Medicaid waivers, as well as a complete redesign of Indiana’s PASRR process giving Debbie a broad perspective on how to support states and contractors in effective design and implementation of PASRR programs.

 PTAC Consultant: Southern Region